spalda2/USU/README.md

 pip3 install uvicorn

 from the USU repo dir:
-- run python3 init.py to generate some data in the db, about 1000 records
 - run uvicorn main:app --reload-dir "path to the repo directory"
 - load test.html into a browser for individual test cases
-    - press Reset DB to get back to the DB original state with prepopulated 17 records
+    - Start from left to right by 1, Generate DB to get back to the DB original state with prepopulated 17 records
-- to rerun init.py one needs to delete the usu.db file from the repo dir otherwise it does nothig
+- run sh gdb.sh to generate some data in the db, about 1000 records
 - load usu.html into browser to get a little better UI.
+    - the button "insert" shows only when the whole table is displayed
+    - the buttons "add" and "delete" shows only when the whole table is displayed and a row in table is selected

 The uvicorn is configured to add origin * to work fr.om file system There's no read in chunks, all result curso is in memory when displayed on the page.